c-villanueva/Superstore-SQL-Analytics-Project/README.md

 This project uses a **publicly available retail dataset**.

 To ensure responsible data sharing:
-- Raw data files are **not included**
+- Raw data files are not included
-- Only SQL views, logic, and screenshots are published
+- Only SQL logic and analytical views are published

 ---

 ## Repository Structure
 ```
-Superstore-SQL-Analytics-Project/
+superstore-sql-analytics/
 ├── README.md
 ├── sql/
 │ ├── v_export_for_bi.sql